Five groups that classify all living things

 Map of Oceania

-The tuatara is a very unique reptile, with it's long tail and dinosaur-like crest, but the tuatara is has other features which make it stand out.
-Like all reptiles, the tuatara has excellent vision, but the tuatara also has a third eye on the top of it's head, it's use is still unknown.
-The tuatara is has two rows of teeth on it's upper jaw will line up either side of the teeth on the lower jaw.
+The tuatara is a very unique reptile, with its long tail and dinosaur-like crest, but the tuatara has other features which make it stand out.
+Like all reptiles, the tuatara has excellent vision, but the tuatara also has a third eye on the top of its head, its use is still unknown.
+The tuatara has two rows of teeth on its upper jaw will line up either side of the teeth on the lower jaw.

 The tuatara is a carnivorous animal, meaning that the tuatara only eats other animals in order to survive.
 The tuatara primarily preys on insects, beetles, spiders, birds eggs, frogs and small reptiles and mammals.

 Due to the fact that there are few real predators in New Zealand, the tuatara has no real native predators.
 However, since the introduction of cats, foxes, dogs and stouts, the tuatara populations have been wiped out in wide areas.

 Tuataras often live to be nearly 100 years old and so the tuatara only mates every 4 or 5 years.
 The female lays about a dozen leathery eggs which she digs into the ground.
 The eggs of the tuatara often take more than a year to hatch.

 Are you Safe? is an online safety campaign by A-Z-Animals.com.
 If something has upset you, the Are you Safe? campaign can help you to speak to someone who can help you.Are you Safe?